gregorriegler/mob-programming-rpg/docs/backlog.md

 # Doing

+# To Do (prioritized)

+-   Fix broken pipeline. npm run build fails !!!
 -   Fix any types (now that set compiler options to disallow implicit any)

-# To Do (prioritized)

 -   Refactor `game.players`
     -   Encapsulate player_collection into class Mob (or Ensemble)
 -   Use property getters as appropriate